-Visible Silence: Thai Tomboys and the Ladies Who Love Them is a documentary film-in-progress that intimately explores a community of Thai women striving for visibility, authenticity, and acceptance in a traditional society.
+Visible Silence is a documentary film that intimately explores a community of Thai women striving for visibility, authenticity, and acceptance in a traditional society.

 Co-founded by filmmaker Ruth Gumnit and writer/producer/psychotherapist Marguerite Salmon in 2007, San Francisco-based Marea Media specializes in film portraits that illuminate larger social issues through compelling profiles of individuals and communities.